pieterberg/Smartie-Sorter/documentation/components.md

 7. Supports
 8. Wooden panels

-This section provides more information about the wooden components (wooden panels and supports), acrylic components, 3D printed components, and labels.
+This section provides information about the wooden components (wooden panels and supports), acrylic components, 3D printed components, and labels.

 Information about the electronic components is provided in [electronics.md](https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/electronics.md).

 ### 1.1.
 Wooden Components

-The wooden components make use of medium density fibreboard (MDF) for the panels and pine for the supports.
+The wooden components are comprised of medium density fibreboard (MDF) panels and pine supports.

-DXF files for laser cutting the MDF components are provided in the [wooden_panels](https://github.com/pieterberg/Smartie-Sorter/tree/main/assets/dxf_files/wooden_panels) DXF folder.
-Using these DXF files, the wooden panels were laser cut from:
+The wooden panels should be laser cut out of:

 - 6 mm MDF

+Section 2.5 provides more information about laser cutting the wooden panels.

+The pine supports should be cut from:

+- 12 mm pine
+- 21 mm × 21 mm pine

-The wooden components were painted according to the colour scheme presented in [design.md](https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design.md).
+The wooden components should be painted according to the colour scheme provided in [design.md](https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design.md).
+The wooden components should then be sealed using a clear coat.

-The brown colour was achieved using Rust-Oleum Painter's Touch Ultra Cover satin Nutmeg.
-The white colour was achieved using Rust-Oleum Painter's Touch Ultra Cover flat white.
-Finally, the white paint was sealed using Rust-Oleum Painter's Touch Ultra Cover satin clear coat.

 ### 1.2.
 Acrylic Components